Trinity College, Toronto: Student life

-Trinity College enjoys a rich student life, with multiple college events held on a weekly basis.
+Trinity College enjoys a rich student life, with multiple university events held on a weekly basis.
 Trinity students maintain a diverse range of clubs and societies, and celebrate numerous traditions.
-The college hosts two black tie balls annually, and continue to celebrate British holidays including Guy Fawkes and Robbie Burns Days.
+The university hosts two black tie balls annually, and continue to celebrate British holidays including Guy Fawkes and Robbie Burns Days.

 Literary Institute

 The Trinity College Literary Institute (colloquially, "the Lit") is a satirical debating society that holds weekly meetings.
 The Lit is a successor body to the Diocesan Theological Institute's Debating Society, and thus technically pre-dates Trinity College itself.
 The Lit claims to be the oldest debating society in Canada but this is contested by the Queen's Debating Union.
-In its early decades, the Lit debated issues of serious important to College life, such as compulsory chapel attendance and Sunday street cars.
-The tone of the debates shifted starting around the end of World War I; today, a typical meeting of the Lit usually includes satirical debates on a humorous topic, updates on college news, and satirical poetry from the Poet Laureate.
+In its early decades, the Lit debated issues of serious important to university life, such as compulsory chapel attendance and Sunday street cars.
+The tone of the debates shifted starting around the end of World War I; today, a typical meeting of the Lit usually includes satirical debates on a humorous topic, updates on university news, and satirical poetry from the Poet Laureate.
 While the meetings are typically crass student affairs, sitting faculty, distinguished alumni and even Provosts have been known to attend and debate on occasion.
 Beyond weekly meetings, the Lit organizes other events, historically including the annual Guy Fawkes bonfire, Oktoberfest, Chess in the Quad, Robbie Burns and "Bubbly" - a champagne themed formal ball.
 The institute's executive is modeled after Canadian parliament, and consists of a Prime Minister, Speaker, Opposition Leader, and Deputy Speaker.
 Lists of former Speakers and Prime Ministers going back over a century are prominently displayed in the east hall between the chapel and Strachan Hall.